ir-uam/RecSys2020/README.md

-UAM IR team at Rec Sys2020
+UAM IR team at RecSys 2020
 --------------------------

 Software for the experiments reported in the RecSys paper: